Learning Variable Ordering Heuristics for Solving Constraint Satisfaction Problems: Introduction

-To address these challenges, we design a reinforcement learning agent in this paper, which tries to make the optimal variable ordering decisions at each decision point to minimize search cost.
-Note that here our objective is to minimize the search tree size, which is more suitable for evaluating different ordering heuristics \cite{hooker1995testing}.
-More specifically, variable ordering in backtracking search is modeled as a Markov Decision Process (MDP), where the optimal policy is to select at each decision point the variable with the minimum expected search cost.
-The RL agent can optimize its policy for this MDP by learning from its own experiences of solving CSP instances drawn from a distribution, without the need of supervision.
-However, such direct formulation is not convenient for bootstrapping, and learning must be delayed until backtracking from a search node.
-To resolve this issue, we consider the search paths originated from a node as separate trajectories, and opt to minimize the expected cost of reaching a leaf node.
-We represent the internal states of the search process based on Graph Neural Network (GNN) \cite{xu2018powerful}, which can process CSP instances of any size and constraint arity, and effectively capture the relationship between the variables and constraints.
-We use Double Deep Q-Network (DDQN) \cite{van2016deep} to train the GNN based RL agent.
-Experimental results on random CSP instances generated by the well-known model RB \cite{xu2007random} show that the RL agent can discover policies that are better than the traditional hand-crafted variable ordering heuristics, in terms of minimizing the search tree size.
+In this paper, we design a deep reinforcement learning (DRL) agent which tries to make the optimal variable ordering decisions at each decision point to minimize the search tree size.
+More specifically, variable ordering in backtracking search is modeled as a Markov Decision Process (MDP), where the optimal policy is to select at each decision point the variable with the minimum expected number of search nodes.
+The DRL agent can optimize its policy by learning from its own experiences of solving CSP instances drawn from a distribution, without the need of supervision.
+However, as will be shown later, such direct formulation could cause inefficiency and inconvenience to the learning mechanism, since learning must be delayed until backtracking from a search node.
+To resolve this issue, we consider the search paths originated from a node as separate trajectories, and opt to minimize the expected number of remaining nodes to reach a leaf node.
+We represent the internal states of the search process based on Graph Neural Network (GNN) \citep{xu2018powerful}, which can process CSP instances of any size and constraint arity, and effectively capture the relationship between the variables and constraints.
+We use Double Deep Q-Network (DDQN) \citep{van2016deep} to train the GNN based RL agent.
+Experimental results on random CSP instances generated by the well-known model RB \citep{xu2007random} show that the RL agent can discover policies that are better than the traditional hand-crafted variable ordering heuristics, in terms of minimizing the search tree size.
 More importantly, the learned policy can effectively \emph{generalize} to larger instances that have never been seen during training.